MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 ---
-title: "Visual C++ Language Conformance" ms.date: "05/14/2019" ms.technology: "cpp-language"
+title: "Microsoft C++ Language Conformance Table" ms.date: "05/14/2019" ms.technology: "cpp-language" ms.assetid: 475da6e9-0d78-4b4e-bd23-f41c406c4efe
-ms.assetid: 475da6e9-0d78-4b4e-bd23-f41c406c4efe
 author: "corob-msft"
 ms.author: "corob"
 ---
-# Visual C++ Language Conformance
+# Microsoft C++ Language Conformance Table

-This topic summarizes the ISO C++03, C++11, C++14, C++17, and C++20 language standards conformance of compiler features and Standard Library features for the C++ compiler in Visual Studio 2019 and earlier versions.
+This topic summarizes the ISO C++03, C++11, C++14, C++17, and C++20 language standards conformance of compiler features and Standard Library features for the Microsoft C++ compiler in Visual Studio 2019 and earlier versions.
 Each compiler and standard library feature name links to the ISO C++ Standard proposal paper that describes the feature, if one is available at publication time.
 The Supported column lists the Visual Studio version in which support for the feature first appeared.

-For details on conformance improvements and other changes in Visual Studio 2017 or Visual Studio 2019, set the version select in the upper left of this page, then seenbsp;[PC++ conformance improvements in Visual Studio](cpp-conformance-improvements.md) andnbsp;[PWhat's New for Visual C++ in Visual Studio](what-s-new-for-visual-cpp-in-visual-studio.md).
-For conformance changes in earlier versions, seenbsp;[PVisual C++ change history](../porting/visual-cpp-change-history-2003-2015.md) andnbsp;[PVisual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).
-For current news from the C++ team, visit thenbsp;[PVisual C++ team blog](https://blogs.msdn.microsoft.com/vcblog/).
+For details on conformance improvements and other changes in Visual Studio 2017 or Visual Studio 2019, set the version select in the upper left of this page, then see [C++ conformance improvements in Visual Studio](cpp-conformance-improvements.md) and [What's New for Visual C++ in Visual Studio](what-s-new-for-visual-cpp-in-visual-studio.md).
+For conformance changes in earlier versions, see [Visual C++ change history](../porting/visual-cpp-change-history-2003-2015.md) and [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).
+For current news from the C++ team, visit the [Visual C++ team blog](https://blogs.msdn.microsoft.com/vcblog/).

->nbsp;[P!NOTE]
+> [!NOTE]
 > There are no binary breaking changes between Visual Studio 2015 and Visual Studio 2019.

 ## Compiler Features